 Massachusetts Superior Courts have original jurisdiction over all civil and criminal cases for the state.
 The Superior Courts employ 82 justices spread over 20 courthouses amount the 14 counties of the state.
 The Superior Court rules on civil cases where the equitable relief is $25,000 or more.
 An example of this might be a case involving real estate.
 Superior Court also processes labor dispute cases, medical malpractice suits, and has appellate jurisdiction over some cases and they may become involved in naturalization sittings in any city of the state.
 The Superior Court also handles serious criminal cases such as domestic abuse and first-degree murder where the sentencing may be five years or more.

 Massachusetts District Courts, considered to be the “gateway to justice” are versatile and handle a variety of both civil and criminal cases along with matters pertaining to housing, juveniles, mental health, and other issues.
 All criminal felony cases with a sentence of five years or less are processed through the District Court.
-Additionally, “all misdemeanors, and all violations of city and town ordinances and by-laws” are handled by Massachusetts District Courts.
+Additionally, “all misdemeanors, and all violations of city and town ordinances and by-laws” are handled by MA District Courts.
 District Courts also resolve civil cases where damages are less than $25,000 and small claims cases of less than $7,000.
-Massachusetts has 62 District Courts throughout the state.
+This state has 62 District Courts throughout the state.

-The city of Boston, Massachusetts has a total of eight Municipal Courts with 30 judges serving Brighton, Central (downtown), Charlestown, Dorchester, East Boston, Roxbury, South Boston, and West Roxbury.
+The city of Boston, the Bay State has a total of eight Municipal Courts with 30 judges serving Brighton, Central (downtown), Charlestown, Dorchester, East Boston, Roxbury, South Boston, and West Roxbury.
 Massachusetts Municipal Courts handle both civil and criminal cases and also has jurisdiction over some government agency issues such as unemployment compensation and firearm license appeal.
 Their stated mission is to be “devoted to the rule of law through the conscientious and expeditious resolution of disputes, with a commitment to restoring the human spirit through correction, education, respect, and compassion.”

 The Massachusetts Probate and Family Court have jurisdiction over things that involve families such as children, divorce, child support, and wills.
 They also resolve issues of guardianship, adoption, domestic abuse, paternity, marriage annulment, parental rights, as well as the administration of estates and name changes.
 The Probate and Family Court shares some jurisdiction with other Trial Courts in matters related to family cases.
-Massachusetts Probate and Family Court also handles wills, estates, trusts, conservatorships and has 14 divisions within the state.
+MA Probate and Family Court also handles wills, estates, trusts, conservatorships and has 14 divisions within the state.

 Massachusetts’ Juvenile Court division oversees both criminal and civil matters that pertain to minors.
 Some examples are cases that involve children, youthful offenders, the care and protection of minors and delinquency.
 The mission of the Juvenile Court is to protect children against abuse and neglect.
 Secondarily, this court division also aims to help strengthen families, protect the public from delinquent and criminal behavior and rehabilitate juvenile offenders.

-The Massachusetts Juvenile Court has 40 locations employing 41 judges, and there are 11 divisions to the Juvenile Court system.
+MA Juvenile Court has 40 locations employing 41 judges, and there are 11 divisions to the Juvenile Court system.

 The Massachusetts Housing Court, led by Chief Justice Timothy F. Sullivan and Deputy Court Administrator Benjamin O. Adeyinka, resolves cases involving housing issues such as eviction, small claims, personal injury, property damage, breach of contract, discrimination and other housing-related matters.
 Code enforcement and local zoning board issues also fall under the Housing Court’s jurisdiction.
-Massachusetts Housing Court has 15 judges that cover the fourteen counties of the Commonwealth.
+MA Housing Court has 15 judges that cover the fourteen counties of the Commonwealth.
 There are six divisions of the Housing Court, and they are Central, Eastern, Metro South, Northeast, Southeast, and Western.